 “Believe In patterns, not apologies.”

 The narcissistic personality disorder is on a spectrum.
-There is those on the high end that is incredibly toxic and dangerous, those on the lower end that you might be able to manage your time around them and all those in between, not all narcissistic people cheat, all do lie, some manipulative people are not actually narcissists, they don’t destroy others to succeed, some successful people are, some are not.
+There is those on the high end that is incredibly toxic and dangerous, those on the lower end that you might be able to manage your time around them and all those in between.
+Not all narcissistic people cheat.
+All do lie.
+Some manipulative people are not actually narcissists.
+They don’t destroy others to succeed.
+Some successful people are, some are not.

 There are many types of narcissists out there, and once you open up to others, you’ll notice just how similar they are in their treatment of others.

-A narcissist is a con artist, and they will sell you a dream and deliver a living nightmare.
+“A narcissist is a con artist, and they will sell you a dream and deliver a living nightmare.”

 Here are some of the more common signs of how narcissists behave if you think you have or you are dealing with one.

 - They will ruin a special occasion, anything that isn’t all about them, they will pull out all the stops to ruin, from birthdays to Christmas, weddings to funerals, if it is their birthday they’ll find a way you didn’t get something right, someone else’s they’ll find a way to ruin, they will provoke to get you in a bad mood, bring up things that happened years ago, bring the attention onto them for someone they’ve lost and offer little to no sympathy, in the beginning, they’ll pull out all the stops to show you they care, once hooked this will stop.
-They have extremely low to no empathy and do not care for how others feel People who don’t support you through the good and the bad are not the people for you.
+They have extremely low to no Empathy.
+Narcissists do not care for how others feel.
+People who don’t support you through the good and the bad are not the people for you.

-- Rules do not apply to them, yet they apply to those around them, they believe they are above all others, and some will manipulate authorities and courts, they believe they’re allowed to do as they please and all others should bow down to them.
+- Rules do not apply to them, yet they apply to those around them.
+They believe they are above all others, and some will manipulate authorities and courts.
+They believe they’re allowed to do as they please, and all others should bow down to them.

-Join me, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.
+Click the links below to join, Elizabeth Shaw – Life Coach on social media, for more information on Overcoming Narcissistic Abuse.

-Help with Overcoming trauma bonding and anxiety online course.
+To help with overcoming the trauma bond and anxiety course.

 All about the narcissist Online course.

 Elizabeth Shaw is not a Doctor or a therapist.
 She is a mother of five, a blogger, a survivor of narcissistic abuse, and a life coach, She always recommends you get the support you feel comfortable and happy with.
 Finding the right support for you.
-Elizabeth has partnered with BetterHelp where you will be matched with a licensed councillor, who specialises in recovery from this kind of abuse.
-(Sponsored.). https://betterhelp.com/elizabethshaw
+Elizabeth has partnered with BetterHelp (Sponsored.) where you will be matched with a licensed councillor, who specialises in recovery from this kind of abuse.

 Video on what narcissist abuse does to you.